DarthBanjo/starwarsd6-essentialcompanion-od6s/attributions.md

 The Star Wars Roleplaying Game Revised Expanded Updated rulebook is marked with a Creative Commons license.
 Many Icons came from there and you can find them in the /art/items/equipIcons/REUP_CC directory.

 ### WEG_FAIR: Star Wars West End Games Roleplaying Game Content (FAIR USE)
-The Star Wars Roleplaying Game was published by West End Games from 1987 to 1998, when they lost the license.
+The Star Wars Roleplaying Game was published by West End Games from 1987 to 1998, at which time they lost the license.
 Items in the /art/items/equipIcons/WEG_FAIR directory contain icons made from these old out-of-print sourcebooks.
-All of the Actor Tokens are also all from fair use of west end games content.
+Actor Tokens are also all from fair use of out of print and open source West End Games content.